BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \+ I can now update the tests for the normalization, and use tests written for this one variation to verify all other variations, if they work the way they are supposed to, or not... very nice.

 \+ This actually deserves an extra point (I think its quite obvious anyways, that this "experiment" is highly subjective).
 TDD done wrong -> fragile tests.
 TDD done right -> suddenly everything is tested.

+\+ TDDBetter indeed proves very useful for quicky verifying the normalization of all other variations.
+Also it makes all the tests that i wrote for those, obsolete...
+more code is ALWAYS a code smell.
+This applies to unit tests as well.
+And less code means you're on the right track!

 ### Observer pattern / Events / Binding / Reactive etc...